attestantio/vouch/docs/getting_started.md

 # Getting started
 This document provides steps to set up a Vouch instance using validators in a local wallet.

+**Please note that the wallet keymanager does not provide slashing protection.
+It is recommended that the Dirk keymanager be used for all production installations, due to the additional protections it provides.**

 It assumes there is a local wallet called "Validators" that has been created by `ethdo`, that the wallet has one or more accounts in it, and that those accounts have been configured as validators on an Ethereum 2 network.

 It also assumes there is an accessible instance of the Ethereum 2 beacon chain that is fully synced with the current state of the chain.